n8n-io/n8n-docs/docs/integrations/builtin/credentials/git.md

 # Git credentials

-You can use these credentials to authenticate the following nodes with Git.
+You can use these credentials to authenticate the following nodes:

 - [Git](/integrations/builtin/core-nodes/n8n-nodes-base.git/)